 Creating meaningful and positive changes in the health of Idaho’s rivers starts at home.
 Big changes in our river ecosystems start with a host of small changes at an individual level.
-With water consumption in urban parts of Idaho expected to double in the next 10 years, here are a few tips to get you started on the path to at home water conservation.
+Water consumption in urban parts of Idaho is expected to double in the next 10 years.
+Take the pledge below and do your part to stop the waste.

 When We Turn On the Hose, We Tap into Our Rivers

 - In only 15 minutes, your hose goes through 100 gallons of water.

 - Water your lawn early in the morning; water evaporates quickly during the middle of the day.

 - Use mulch around plants and shrubs; it holds moisture and keeps roots cooler.